Reshaping the Nation’s Public Defense System

 Mr. Hanlon is now convinced, as he said on the PBS EveningNewsHour, that “you cannot do mass incarceration unless the entire legal system just rolls over and plays dead.”
 In the memorable words of the late Supreme Court Justice John Paul Stevens, we–all of us–have become “loyal foot soldiers in the Executive’s war on crime.”

-When Mr. Hanlon was the General Counsel for the National Association for Public Defense (NAPD) in 2014, he proposed that the NAPD adopt the following goal for reform of public defense workloads in the country: “To produce a critical mass of reliable data and analytics to support the development of new National Public Defense Workload Standards to replace the 1973 NAC Standards.”
+When Mr. Hanlon was the General Counsel for the National Association for Public Defense (NAPD) in 2014, he proposed that the NAPD adopt, and the NAPD then adopted, the following goal for reform of public defense workloads in the country: “To produce a critical mass of reliable data and analytics to support the development of new National Public Defense Workload Standards to replace the 1973 NAC Standards.”

 Over the course of the ensuing 10 years, Mr. Hanlon was the Project Leader for the ABA on seven groundbreaking public defender workload studies.
 Mr. Hanlon then assembled the team of The RAND Corporation, the ABA, the National Center for State Courts and Lawyer Hanlon, which recruited a panel of 33 expert criminal defense lawyers from across the nation to review Mr. Hanlon’s work and ten other public defense workload studies, and to apply the law and standards applicable to such criminal defense work in order to produce new National Public Defense Workload Standards in September, 2014.